Auto Insurance Claim Advice

 The questioning happens very fast and it looks as if the adjuster is randomly asking questions about the accident.
 The tricky thing is that you do not really know what the adjuster is looking for and could end up answering something that could harm you later on.
 Many people do not give recorded statements because they feel they are being “framed.”

-Same situation occurs when you tell the adjuster that you did not see the vehicle at any point on time.
-Something like: It happened to fast, or I never saw him.
+The same situation happens when you tell the adjuster that you did not see the vehicle at any point in time.
+You may say something like, “It happened to fast, or I never saw him.”
 This apparently harmless statement will give them a strong argument to put negligence on your shoulders.
 You just admitted that you breached the duty of look out by not being aware of other vehicles.

-Learn how to dispute your citation with the traffic ticket eBook
+Learn how to dispute your citation with the traffic ticket eBook.

 Other jurisdictions follow the “Rebuttable Presumption” rules.
 If you violate a traffic rule, then you are “presumed” negligent.